SAML-Toolkits/php-saml/README.md

     ),
 );
 ```
-In addition to the required settings data (idp, sp), there is extra
+In addition to the required settings data (IdP, SP), there is extra
 information that could be defined.
 In the same way that a template exists
 for the basic info, there is a template for that advanced info located
-at the base folder of the toolkit and named advanced_settings_example.php
+at the base folder of the toolkit and named `advanced_settings_example.php`
-that you can copy and rename it as advanced_settings.php
+that you can copy and rename it as `advanced_settings.php`

 ```php
 <?php